panta82/adequate-cache/README.md

 ### Project status

-Library is feature-complete, and covered with unit tests, but untested in production.
+Library is feature-complete, and covered with unit tests.
+I've been using it for a few months and seems pretty stable (still untested in production, though).
 Also, there is no benchmarking at the moment.

 ## License